Virtual assistant

 - SAPHIR Modularis ETW 20 2.5_130_G1 BM – 95149

-Inline co-axial water meter for recessed mounting
+Coaxial water meter for flush mounting

-- SAPHIR Modularis MTW IE co-ax 1.5 BM – 95142
+- SAPHIR Modularis MTW IE koax 1.5 BM – 95142

 Technical sheet: Saphir Modularis meter

-Mounting guide: Saphir Modularis surface-mounted
+Mounting Guide: Saphir Modularis surface-mounted

-Mounting guide: Saphir Modularis co-axial recessed
+Mounting Guide: Saphir Modularis integrated coaxial

 Water meter DN25 or higher